Best Things to Do in Imlil: 2025 Travel Guide

 Kasbah du Toubkal perched above the valley.

 The Kasbah du Toubkal is a restored fortress converted into a luxury hotel.
-Its terrace offers a commanding view of Imlil village and Mount Toubkal.
+Its terrace offers a commanding view of Imlil village.
 The property is private, so access is not guaranteed for non-guests.
-However, visitors can often access the terrace by purchasing lunch or drinks.
+However, visitors can often access the terrace by purchasing lunch.

 • How to Get There: A steep 15-minute walk up a concrete path from the Imlil center.